djunicode/masters-information-portal/README.md

 #### Sign Up and Authentication

-One can Sign up as either MS perusing Senior or BE perusing junior.
+One can Sign up as either MS pursuing Senior or BE pursuing junior.
 For Seniors, it takes name, email, field of interests, colleges applied for and college studying in, other profile links, etc.

 #### Chats